kevinsqi/react-circular-progressbar/README.md

 <CircularProgressbar percentage={60} />
 ```

-For more in-depth examples, take a look at the [demo code](docs/demo.jsx) to see JSX for the [live demo page](http://www.kevinqi.com/react-circular-progressbar/).
+You can play around with a working example on CodeSandbox: https://codesandbox.io/s/vymm4oln6y

 ## Props

+For examples of how to use props, take a look at the [demo code](docs/demo.jsx) to see JSX for the [live demo page](http://www.kevinqi.com/react-circular-progressbar/).

 | Name | Description |
 | ---- | ----------- |